 Our main goals are to sell the alpaca industry as a whole.
 We emphasize to our customers that our goals are shared as a family.
 You have to work hard to sell animals, promote the fiber and sell alpacas as a lifestyle.
 We promote this by opening our farm as an agritourism business.
 Folks come visit the farm daily and they learn what it takes to be in the business.
 We want to promote the industry so it grows as whole and moves on from being a cottage industry to a mainstream and profitable American industry.
+What is your model based on?

 Our model is unique and has spawned out of the overwhelming response we have had to our farm.
 When we first embarked on the business we thought we would just be breeding and selling alpacas.
 We learned very quickly that there is so much more to it - we didn't expect the overwhelming interest by others to learn about alpacas.
 Our model is based on four things: breeding and selling animals, fiber production and products, boarding of animals and agritourism.
 Those are the areas where we derive income.
+What makes your project unique?

 Our project is unique because alpacas within themselves are unique.
 They are docile animals and so beautiful to look at that they do a lot of their own marketing.
 The end product they produce is an easy sell because it is such high quality.
 Uniqueness and quality make it very easy to sell the alpaca lifestyle to others.
+What does the future of the alpaca industry look like to you?

 It is my hope that the alpaca industry will become a more mainstream fiber industry that still puts a great value on the breeding and selling of alpacas with premier fiber.

-Zachary and Jessica Hackett

-Halo Ranch | Wilsonville, Oregon
+Zachary and Jessica Hackett Halo Ranch | Wilsonville, Oregon How did you get into alpacas?

 My first experience with alpaca ranching was in 2007 when I started helping my dad on the ranch he had been working for, Wilkins Livestock Ranch, owned by Mike and Janet Wilkins in Geneva, Nebraska.
 While working alongside my dad, Steven Kramer, along with Mike and Janet, I gained experience in general herd health and basic alpaca husbandry.
 I have always had a love for animals but as I worked more with alpacas and Ilamas I grew to have a passion for them.
 My experience with alpacas was with the Suri breed, and to this day, they are still by far my favorite of the two breeds.
 Their elegance when in full fleece with their locks is so amazing.
 They have a regal look about them.
 After the Wilkins retired, I started working for Park View All American Alpacas (PVA) working with their show crew and traveling the U.S. going from show to show.
 While working for PVA, I met my now husband of four years, Zachary Hackett, while at the Nationals show in Grand Island, Nebraska.
 Since then, alpaca ranching has become a family affair.
 My daughter Reagan has been around alpacas her entire life.
 2018 marks the 11th year that I have been working with alpacas and my passion has only increased for these special animals and all that they have to offer.
+What are your main goals?